andrewchambers/bupstash/doc/technical_overview.md

 ## Send logging

-Archivist attempts to avoid resending data when it has already been sent.
-On the client side, archivist maintains a cache of the last N hmac addresses that have been sent.
+Bupstash attempts to avoid resending data when it has already been sent.
+On the client side, bupstash maintains a cache of the last N hmac addresses that have been sent.
 On cache hit, we are able to skip the sending of the given chunk.
 This works in practice because during backups, we are often sending the same data many times on a fixed schedule with minor variations.

 The send log is invalidated when the repository gc-generation changes.

-By default this cache is at `$HOME/.cache/archivist/send-log.sqlite3`.
+By default this cache is at `$HOME/.cache/bupstash/send-log.sqlite3`.
 But users are given the ability to override the send log path when they with to optimize cache invalidation.

 ## Stat caching

-When storing directories as tarballs in the repository, archivist attempts to avoid rereading the contents of files on disk when constructing the tarball hash tree. archivist accompishes this by maintaining a stat cache, which is a lookup table of absolute path and stat information to a list of HMAC addresses representing the chunked tarball contents for that tar header and file data.
+When storing directories as tarballs in the repository, bupstash attempts to avoid rereading the contents of files on disk when constructing the tarball hash tree. bupstash accompishes this by maintaining a stat cache, which is a lookup table of absolute path and stat information to a list of HMAC addresses representing the chunked tarball contents for that tar header and file data.
-On cache hit archivist is able to skip sending a tar header, or file contents, instead directly adding those chunk addresses to the hash tree that is being written.
+On cache hit bupstash is able to skip sending a tar header, or file contents, instead directly adding those chunk addresses to the hash tree that is being written.

-By default this cache is at `$HOME/.cache/archivist/stat-cache.sqlite3`.
+By default this cache is at `$HOME/.cache/bupstash/stat-cache.sqlite3`.
 But users are given the ability to override the stat cache path when they wish to optimize cache invalidation.

 ## Search and query